 The Lane Furniture Company

-Lane manufactures transitional furniture that lies between traditional and casual contemporary.
-Individual pieces or collections can lean toward one style or the other, but the product lines in general represent a safe, neutral style for most interiors.
+Lane manufactures transitional furniture that lies between traditional and casually contemporary.
+Individual pieces or collections can lean toward one style or the other, but the product lines, in general, represent a safe, neutral style for most interiors.

 The Lane company made its beginning by manufacturing cedar chests early in the 1900s.
 For about 40 years that is all the company manufactured before starting to make occasional tables in 1951.
-From there it was on to casegoods, accent pieces, and finally upholstered furniture for which it so well known today.
+From there it was on to case goods, accent pieces, and finally upholstered furniture for which it is known today.

 Lane's large selection of upholstered furniture in leather and fabric is manufactured in Tupelo, Mississippi, while its wood furniture is imported from all over the world and mostly assembled in the U.S. As a mid-price-range manufacturer, Lane's major competitors include La-Z-Boy, Broyhill, and Bassett.

 Lane furniture is sold throughout the U.S., mostly through the brand's mid-sized stores, which carry Lane furniture exclusively.
 In addition, many department stores and independent dealers also carry a wide selection of Lane furniture along with other comparable brands.